grackle-project/grackle/doc/source/Python.rst

    .. tab:: Legacy Linking

-      It's also possible to achieve linking behavior more similar to the case where we build Pygrackle against an external Grackle library that was built with the classic build system (this is consistent with the behavior implemented by Pygrackle's former ``setuptools`` build system).
+      It's also possible to achieve linking behavior more similar to the case where we build Gracklepy against an external Grackle library that was built with the classic build system (this is consistent with the behavior implemented by Gracklepy's former ``setuptools`` build system).
-      Under this scenario, no relationship is assumed between the path to the Grackle shared library that is used while building Pygrackle and the path that is used while running Pygrackle.
+      Under this scenario, no relationship is assumed between the path to the Grackle shared library that is used while building Gracklepy and the path that is used while running Gracklepy.
       Instead, we assume that the Grackle shared library will be at an arbitrary location known to the system at runtime (e.g. either it's in a standard location that the OS knows to check or you use ``LD_LIBRARY_PATH``/``DYLD_LIBRARY_PATH``.

       To easily invoke this linking behavior, you can either pass an additional argument to ``pip`` or define an environment variable.